Joilence/LaunchBar-Actions/README.md

   Inspired by [Bear App](https://bear.app/).
 Just copy an URL, go to the editor and call the action, then it will paste the link as Markdown `[]()`.

+  Required python package:
+  - requests
+  - pyobjc
+  - pyperclip
+  - BeautifulSoup4

+  and you may have to spcify python interpreter by [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)

 - **Toggle HazeOver**

   As the name says, toggle [HazeOver](https://hazeover.com/).